The Many Faces of UTHealth Houston School of Public Health Students

 Our mission is to help create a safe and supportive professional and academic environment for all lesbian, gay, bisexual, transgender, queer, and questioning (LGBTQ+) students, postdocs, faculty, and staff and their allies at UTHealth School of Public Health through our presence and visibility. outREACH serves as a resource and advocate for these individuals and their families.

-International Society for Pharmacoeconomics and Outcomes Research (ISPOR) UT School of Public Health at Houston Student Chapter
+International Society for Pharmacoeconomics and Outcomes Research (ISPOR) UTHealth Houston School of Public Health Student Chapter

 Our mission is to promote student interest and awareness regarding cost-benefit, cost-effectiveness, cost-utility analyses, and other methods of decision analysis in the evaluation of alternative health programs, and to provide an opportunity for student chapter members to become familiar with the affairs of ISPOR as well as have representation in its affairs.